quantmind/pulsar/README.rst

 Add-ons
 =========
-Pulsar checks if some additional libraries are available, either during installation or at runtime, and uses them to add new functionalities.
+Pulsar checks if some additional libraries are available at runtime, and uses them to add additional functionalities.

+* http-parser_: upgrade the HTTP parser to a faster C version.
 * setproctitle_: if installed, pulsar can use it to change the processes names of the running application.
 * psutil_: if installed, a ``system`` key is available in the dictionary returned by